-Bruce Boyd joined Arabella Advisors as a principal and senior managing director in 2007 after spending 20 years building and leading for-profit and nonprofit ventures.
-Bruce is based in Chicago and has worked with Arabella’s individual, family, foundation, and corporate clients, helping them to effectively and efficiently deploy philanthropic and investment capital.
-Those engagements have focused on strategic planning, due diligence, program development, implementation, and evaluation of impact.
-Bruce has worked on regional, national, and international projects stretching across a range of issues, including community development, human rights, education, and the environment.
+Bruce Boyd joined Arabella Advisors in 2007 as a principal and senior managing director after spending 20 years building and leading for-profit and nonprofit ventures.
+Bruce is based in Chicago and has worked with Arabella’s individual, family, foundation, and corporate clients, helping them effectively and efficiently deploy philanthropic and investment capital for good.
+Those engagements have focused on organizational development, strategic planning, due diligence, program implementation, and evaluation of impact.
+Bruce has worked across a range of issues, including community development, human rights, education, and the environment.

-Prior to joining Arabella, Bruce served for 13 years as a senior manager at the Nature Conservancy, where he led the Illinois Program, the Upper Mississippi River Project, and the four-continent Great Rivers Partnership.
-He is also a former member of the board of the Environmental Grantmakers Association, Opportunity International, and the Merit School of Music in Chicago.
+Prior to joining Arabella, Bruce served for 13 years as a senior manager at The Nature Conservancy where he led the Illinois Program, the Upper Mississippi River Project, and the four-continent Great Rivers Partnership.
 Bruce started his career in law but left legal practice to buy a manufacturing company out of bankruptcy, which he ran and later sold to a Fortune 500 company.

 Bruce graduated magna cum laude from Middlebury College, earned his law degree from the University of Chicago, and studied business at Northwestern’s Kellogg School of Management.